kubernetes/minikube/site/content/en/docs/start/_index.md

 kubectl expose deployment hello-minikube --type=NodePort --port=8080
 ```

-It may take a second, but your deployment will soon show up if you run:
+It may take a second, but your deployment will soon show up when you run:

 ```shell
 kubectl get services hello-minikube